goland10/multi-cloud-k8s/aws/README.md

 **Why EICE instead of SSM Session Manager for the bastion tunnel?**

-EICE supports standard SSH port-forwarding (`-L`), which is required to redirect `kubectl` traffic from `localhost:6443` to the private EKS endpoint.
-SSM doesn't expose a raw TCP socket in the same way, making it unsuitable for this pattern.
+EICE supports standard SSH port-forwarding, which is required to redirect `kubectl` traffic from the runner `localhost:6443` to the private EKS endpoint so kubectl doesn't need to be installed on the bastion.

+SSM Session Manager requires provisioning of 3 Interface VPC endpoints (ssm, ssmmessages, ec2messages) + SSM Agent installed and running on the bastion + IAM role allowing SSM access --> more expensive & complex

 **Why VPC-CNI Prefix Delegation?**

 Without Prefix Delegation each worker node is able to support a limited number of ip addresses (depends on the instance type).

-For example: small instance types like `t3.small` can provide up to 11 addresses, meaning up to 11 pods can run on this worker node.
+For example: small instance type like `t3.small` can provide up to 11 addresses, meaning up to 11 pods can run on this worker node.
 This limitation leads to quick ip address exhaustion which might cause to under-utilized worker node.

 Prefix Delegation assigns a `/28` prefix (16 addresses) per ENI instead, increasing pod capacity to 110 and reducing IP assignment latency on pod startup.